is coming to visit your school!

 - As Simple As It Seems

-- Up All Night (short stories appropriate for teen readers)
+- Up All Night (short stories appropriate for mature readers)

 Sarah Weeks looks forward to her visit with you!